Speak Now, Speak Life

 The Gift of Healing and Mobility through Tissue Donation

 One donor can give healing and mobility to more than 75 individuals through the Gift of Tissue.
-Mothers can walk again through the gift of a tendon, hearts are strengthened and beat stronger with the gift of a heart valve, a young burn victim’s life can be saved through skin donation, and a breast cancer survivor can have reconstructive surgery to live a normal life again.
+Mothers can walk again through the gift of a tendon, hearts are strengthened and beat stronger with the gift of a heart valve, a young burn victim’s life can be saved through skin donation, and a breast cancer survivor can have reconstructive surgery to live an everyday life again.
 Write a story portraying the impact of tissue donation.

 A Recipient’s Dream Bucket List

-Recipients of the Gift of Life have hope of many tomorrows.
-A second chance at life to achieve their dreams.
+Recipients of the Gift of Life have hope of many tomorrows—a second chance at life to achieve their dreams.
 Write about what the Gift of Life could make possible for an organ recipient.
-Because someone said “YES,” a small child can play again with a new heart, a loving father can walk his daughter down the aisle with a new liver and someone is taking their first deep breath because they received new lungs.
+Because someone said “YES,” a small child can play again with a new heart, a loving father can walk his daughter down the aisle with a new liver, and someone is taking their first deep breath because they received new lungs.
 Each gift has a story.
 Stories of Hope - Donate Life America

 True Life Stories